MarkPearlCoZa/Blog_General/_posts/2016-08-04-Stage-Model-of-Software-Development.md

 - Actos need their own personal time to learn their lines, master their craft, etc.

 ## Four questions it tries to answer ##

+Stage Model of Software Development tries to answer 4 questions related to software development:

 1) Why is turnover so expensive?
 2) Why can't we treat developers as interchangeable resources?